anna130993/aifia/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn start-server`

-Starts local server via default port 8000 or a port defined in process env.
-Plays nice with nodemon.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**